Navigate to the root directory of your project cd /path/to/your/project

 DevSpace CLI builds and pushes your Docker images before deploying your projects.
 Follow these links to learn more about how to:

 DevSpace CLI will also create image pull secrets, if you configure this.
 Learn more about image pull secrets.

 Learn more about deploying with DevSpace

-- Configure persistent volumes
+- Configure create and mount volumes

 - Configure environment variables

 If you want to deploy Helm charts, you can easily add Helm charts to the deployment process.
 This works for local Helm charts within your project or with Helm charts hosted on a registry.

 If you want to deploy your existing Kubernetes manifests, you can easily add these manifests to the deployment process.

 Open your app in the browser (DevSpace Cloud)

 If you are not using DevSpace Cloud, you will need to setup an ingress-controller, define an ingress and configure the DNS of your domain to point to your cluster in order to use